sjdobesh/gender-bias/readme.md

 ### Activities
 - Reading on embeddings and transformers.
 Unsure how much of this will be review for students.
-- interactive python portion
+- Interactive python portion.
-	- learn the individual steps of how we measure a single embeddings bias scores
+	- Learn the individual steps of how we measure a single embeddings bias scores.
-- batch evaluate biases
+- Batch evaluate biases.
-- fine tune layer to address issues?
-Possibly Extra?
+- Fine tune layer to address issues? *possibly Extra?
 This part is pretty involved.
-Suitable for a final project.
+Suitable for a final project.*

 ## Supplementary material
 ### Context embedding vs static embedding: why do we want context embeddings?